docs community resources blog github

 What Paketo stacks are available?

 The Paketo project releases several stacks.
-We currently support two Ubuntu distributions: 18.04 Bionic Beaver and 22.04 Jammy Jellyfish.
+We currently officially support Ubuntu 22.04 (Jammy Jellyfish).
 Tiny, Base, and Full stack variants differ in the number of packages installed in the OS layer.
 The available stacks, from smallest to largest, are:

 • Jammy Tiny